 Mark Watson is a senior attorney of Lyon & Harr, LLP and has been practicing patent and trademark law for 18 years.
 Mark has been a registered patent attorney with the U.S. Patent and Trademark Office since 1997 and was admitted to the California Bar in 1997.
 Mark also regularly works with attorneys in various countries to assist in shepherding international patent applications through the patent offices in Europe, China, and elsewhere.

 Mark has written and prosecuted hundreds of patent applications for major corporations, small businesses and local clients.
 To date, approximately 200 of those patent applications have been issued as U.S. patents, with many more still pending at the U.S. Patent and Trademark Office.
 The subject matter of patent applications written and prosecuted by Mark span a wide range of technologies.
-Some of these technologies include virtual reality (VR) and augmented reality (AR) hardware and software; machine learning and classification systems; communications software; image processing; computer graphics; audio recording and processing; data analysis; query and search-related technologies; software UI; browser components; object recognition; pattern identification and tracking; packet-based communications and media streaming; P2P-based applications; RF and WiFi technologies; video-based security; speech recognition technologies; natural user interface hardware and software for interacting with devices via various combinations of voice, touch and gesture-based commands; audio source localization and beamforming; computer hardware and architecture; electronics; electro-optics; electro-mechanics; robotics; medical devices; infrared communications systems; mechanical devices; and many others.
+Some of these technologies include virtual reality (VR) and augmented reality (AR) hardware and software; machine learning and classification systems; artificial intelligence (AI), neural networks, and deep learning; communications software; image processing; computer graphics; audio recording and processing; data analysis; query and search-related technologies; software UI; browser components; object recognition; pattern identification and tracking; packet-based communications and media streaming; P2P-based applications; RF and WiFi technologies; video-based security; speech recognition technologies; natural user interface hardware and software for interacting with devices via various combinations of voice, touch and gesture-based commands; audio source localization and beamforming; computer hardware and architecture; electronics; electro-optics; electro-mechanics; robotics; medical devices; infrared communications systems; mechanical devices; and many others.

 Mark was born and raised in Southern California.
 Mark obtained his engineering degree from California State University, Northridge in 1987.
 He then worked as a mechanical engineer for the U.S. Navy for 13 years.
 During his time as a civilian engineer for the Navy, Mark served as Test Director and Project Engineer for operational and survivability testing of multiple DOD and NATO weapons systems in various simulated environments, land-based environments and shipboard environments.
 In addition, during this time, Mark coded several data collection and analysis software programs for use by various U.S. Navy testing facilities for use in evaluating weapon system survivability.